 Wilson is a medium-sized city located in the state of North Carolina.
 With a population of 49,643 people and 12 constituent neighborhoods, Wilson is the 18th largest community in North Carolina.

-Wilson is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Wilson is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Wilson is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Wilson who work in office and administrative support (13.55%), sales jobs (10.49%), and management occupations (9.56%).
+There are especially a lot of people living in Wilson who work in office and administrative support (12.06%), sales jobs (10.76%), and management occupations (8.60%).

 Wilson is an extremely ethnically-diverse city.
 The people who call Wilson home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Wilson residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Wilson include Irish, German, Scottish, and Italian.
+Important ancestries of people in Wilson include German, Irish, Scottish, and European.

 The most common language spoken in Wilson is English.
 Other important languages spoken here include Spanish and Arabic.